Dodgers rally for 7-4 win over Giants, sweep 4 from rivals

-LOS ANGELES (AP)Even on the rare occasions this season when Clayton Kershaw isn’t at his best, the Los Angeles Dodgers don’t worry much.

-They simply score more runs, pick him up in relief – and keep adding victories to a summer that’s going superbly.

-Trayce Thompson drove in two runs and thrilled his older brother, Klay, with an RBI double during the decisive rally in the seventh while the Dodgers surged past the Giants 7-4 Sunday for their season-high eighth consecutive victory.
+LOS ANGELES (AP) — Trayce Thompson drove in two runs and thrilled his older brother, Klay, with an RBI double during the decisive rally in the seventh while the Los Angeles Dodgers surged past the San Francisco Giants 7-4 Sunday for their season-high eighth consecutive victory.

-Unlikely cleanup hitter Jake Lamb delivered a tiebreaking RBI double during that three-run rally by the NL-leading Dodgers, who have won 15 of 16, 19 of 21 and 24 of 29.
-Los Angeles swept a four-game series with the Giants at Chavez Ravine for the first time since 1995 and only the third time in their long history.
+Unlikely cleanup hitter Jake Lamb delivered a tiebreaking RBI double during that three-run rally by the NL-leading Dodgers, who have 15 victories in 16 games overall.
+Los Angeles swept a four-game series with the Giants at Chavez Ravine for the first time since 1995 and only the third time in the archrivals’ long history.

-”Certainly, we’re hot,” Dodgers manager Dave Roberts said. ”I think that to win that many games speaks to that.
-But this is who we are when we play this type of baseball.”

-Gavin Lux also drove in two runs as Los Angeles’ offense overcame a mediocre start by Kershaw to earn the club’s 11th consecutive victory at Dodger Stadium.

 Freddie Freeman, Lux and Thompson had early RBI singles for LA, and Muncy added a run-scoring double.
 Evan Phillips (5-3) pitched the seventh for the Dodgers, who got 4 2/3 innings of scoreless, two-hit relief culminating in Craig Kimbrel’s 17th save.

-”We played great today, our whole team,” said Kershaw, who yielded four runs and failed to get through the fifth inning. ”Bullpen did great.
-Didn’t give up any runs at all for that whole time.
-Offense did unbelievable today, really the whole series.
-Just (a) really great team win by everybody except me.”

-Six weeks after the Giants swept a three-game series with the Dodgers in San Francisco and pulled within 3 1/2 games of LA atop the NL West, this sweep punctuated LA’s 27-7 surge since then.

-Darin Ruf hit a tying two-run homer in the fifth and Thairo Estrada had a two-run single for the Giants, who got swept at Chavez Ravine by a combined 25-13 after going into the break with seven wins in nine games.
+Darin Ruf hit a tying two-run homer in the fifth and Thairo Estrada had a two-run single for the Giants, who got swept at Chavez Ravine by a combined 25-13.

-”Not good enough,” manager Gabe Kapler said. ”Really frustrating.
-Just a level of play that’s just not going to be good enough for us.
-There’s no other way to classify it except as not good enough.”

 Alex Cobb yielded eight hits and four runs while pitching into the sixth for San Francisco.
 He is winless in nine starts since May 17.